Explainable AI needs formalization: Abstract

 \section{Abstract}

-The use of machine learning (ML) in critical domains such as medicine poses risks and requires regulation.
-One requirement is that decisions of ML systems in high-risk applications should be human-understandable.
-The field of ``explainable artificial intelligence'' (XAI) seemingly addresses this need.
-However, in its current form, XAI is unfit to provide quality control for ML; it itself needs scrutiny.
-Popular XAI methods cannot reliably answer important questions about ML models, their training data, or a given test input.
-We recapitulate results demonstrating that popular feature attribution and counterfactual estimation methods systematically attribute importance to input features that are independent of the prediction target, and that popular faithfulness metrics incentivize attribution to such features.
-This limits their utility for purposes such as model and data (in)validation, model improvement, and scientific discovery.
-We argue that the fundamental reason for this limitation is that current XAI methods do not address well-defined problems and are not evaluated against objective criteria of explanation correctness.
-Researchers should formally define the problems they intend to solve first and then design methods accordingly.
-This will lead to notions of explanation correctness that can be theoretically verified and objective metrics of explanation performance that can be assessed using ground-truth data.
+\revi{The field of ``explainable artificial intelligence'' (XAI) seemingly addresses the desire that decisions of machine learning systems should be human-understandable.
+However, in its current state, XAI itself needs scrutiny.
+Popular methods cannot reliably answer relevant questions about ML models, their training data, or test inputs, because they systematically attribute importance to input features that are independent of the prediction target.
+This limits the utility of XAI for \revi{diagnosing and correcting data and models, for scientific discovery, and for identifying intervention targets}.
+The fundamental reason for this is that current XAI methods do not address well-defined problems and are not evaluated against targeted criteria of explanation correctness.
+Researchers should formally define the problems they intend to solve and design methods accordingly.
+This will lead to diverse use-case-dependent notions of explanation correctness and objective metrics of explanation performance that can be used to validate XAI algorithms.}